 The rule in choosing the magnification level is by determining the level of the altitude of the area.
 In high altitudes and dry climates, a higher magnification scope is required.
-In wet, humid and low-altitude areas, a lower magnification level is required.
+In wet, humid, and low-altitude areas, a lower magnification level is required.

 There are scopes that have more than 60x magnification but are useless during the day.
 Many think that a higher magnification means a better-performing scope when the most visible subjects are already seen at 60x.

-An objective lens is the part in the front of the scope.
+An objective lens is a part in the front of the scope.
 This is the lens that will determine the image quality of the scope.
 If the lens is bigger, then the details will be more precise to view.